bstephen1/iron-log/README.md

 See the [wiki](https://github.com/bstephen1/iron-log/wiki) for detailed information and user guides.

-- log sets with whatever dimensions are needed (weight, distance, time, reps, effort)
+- log sets with any combination of fields (weight, distance, time, reps, effort)
 - use a set type to track history for each exercise
 - view history graphs for exercise records
 - define custom exercise modifiers and categories
 - save equipment weight per-exercise and per-modifier
-- track bodyweight exercises with added weight and total weight (including bodyweight)
+- use split weight to separately manage added weight and total weight (including bodyweight and equipment weight)
-- track unilateral exercises side separately or combined, for each set
+- track left/right sides for unilateral exercises separately or combined, for each set
 - track bodyweight with official and unofficial weigh-ins
 - store notes for any exercise, modifier, session, or set
-- save units per-exercise if they do not match global default units
+- save custom units per-exercise if they do not match global default units
-- rest / session timer
+- track rest / session time
+- sign on as a guest user to preview the app with sample data without needing to sign up

 ## Installation